pure4j/pure4j/docs/forces.md

 everything needed to perform a calculation is provided as an argument to it.
 * Because you are working with code that is *deterministic*, you can *always expect the same result* from an interaction.

-### 4. You want to be able to reuse your code in other contexts, and know that it is dependency-free.
+### 4. You Want to be Able to Reuse Your Code in Other Contexts, and Know That it is Dependency-Free.

 Where I work, we have lots of "strategies".

 Every week, there is a new architecture diagram.
 Pinned to the wall.
 Maybe framed.
 In a well-meaning power-point presentation.

 What if you could just *stop worrying about all of that*?

 If you knew, no matter what the strategy was, your code was *strategy proof*?

 This can happen.